-Wifi is arguable one of the best inventions to have improved connectivity.
-You can easily chat or video chat with friends in a cafe or simply from the comfort of your own home.
-One of the most exciting developments in the area of wifi connectivity are the advances that have allowed for wifi connection on onboard airplanes.
+WiFi is arguable one of the best inventions to have improved connectivity.
+You can easily chat, or video chat, with friends in a café or simply from the comfort of your own home.
+One of the most exciting developments in the area of internet connectivity are the advances that have allowed for WiFi connection on onboard airplanes.

-Before, due to the lack of networks on planes, it was simply not possible to stay connected when in transit, and those emails, texts and imessages would have to wait until you'd landed.
-Thankfully, nowadays, technology has evolved to the extent that some planes are equipped with wifi connections meaning you can stay almost as productive as you would in the office or at home with a regular wifi connection.
+Due to the lack of networks on planes, before this recent development it was simply not possible to stay connected when in transit, and emails, texts and iMessages would have to wait until you'd landed.
+Nowadays, technology has thankfully evolved; some planes are equipped with WiFi connections meaning you can stay almost as productive as you would in the office, or at home with a regular WiFi connection.

-Although these services are usually charged at a small fee, it is all worth it since you no longer need to wait until you land to send an email or share a caption with your friends on the social media.
-So how does it work? the in-flight wifi is designed in two forms which makes it easy to reach the person regardless of the area that they are situated high on the sky.
-For example, the signals can easily connect to your device even when you are about 35000 feet from the ground.
+Although these services are usually charged at a small fee, in-flight WiFi is designed in two forms which makes it easy to reach the person regardless of the area that they are situated high on the sky.
+For example, the signals can easily connect to your device even when you are about 35,000 feet from the ground.

 What does it use?